sinncostan/csci3055u-project-template/README.md

         * Much similar to Leinigen's Project Creation for Clojure
       * If you are using SBT, you can run the command in the terminal at the root of the project directory with:
       * First type "sbt" to run the project and then "run" to run the scala file

+>_IntelliJ IDEA from JetBrains also offers a plugin for Scala_.
+   * To get the plugin, first launch IntelliJ IDEA
+      * Then enter the settings and then plugins
+      * In Plugins go into the Jetbrains Plugins
+      * Search for Scala and then install the plugin
+      * Once installed restart the IDE and then create your first Scala Project

 *SBT Directory Tree*